Please enter your email in order to download this publication.

 This was not her problem anymore.
 She believed her design was sound and her arguments persuasive.
 Any reasonable person, she thought, would endorse her vision.
 If the CEO hadn’t bought in, it was due to a fundamental flaw in his thinking or character.

-You’re Leading Poorly: The journey with this horse has been so tortuous that the horse is now angry, exhausted or both.
+The journey with this horse has been so tortuous that the horse is now angry, exhausted, or both.
 You’ve guided it on a meandering, indirect route.
 The trip was long, and many times the horse suspected you were lost and simply pretending to know the way.
 The part about the water wasn’t even mentioned until about halfway through.
-Even then, it was something vague about a “beverage.
+Even then, it was something vague about a “beverage.”

 In this case, the horse may well be thirsty but it has no confidence in your ability to lead him to water.

-The Water’s Bad: Let’s assume this is a logical horse, an experienced horse.
+Let’s assume this is a logical horse, an experienced horse.
 It’s not this horse’s first rodeo.
-The horse is well aware what high quality water looks and tastes like.
+The horse is well aware of what high-quality water looks and tastes like.
 You’ve led this horse to water and told him to drink it.
 The horse hesitates.
 He looks into the water and something appears off.
 He asks you a few questions: “How do you know this water will actually quench my thirst?
 Isn’t this same water you asked me to try a few years ago that was actually stagnant?
 Are there other beverage options available that might taste even better?”

 In this case, the horse would be happy to drink, but you’ve led him to bad water.

-You haven’t made him thirsty: You know this horse has previously been led to water and was happy to drink.
-In fact, when he has liked the water he’s even told his stable mates about it and convinced them to drink it too.
+You know this horse has previously been led to water and was happy to drink.
+In fact, when he has liked the water he’s even told his stablemates about it and convinced them to drink it too.
 Right now, however, this is a contented horse and you’ve done nothing to make him thirsty.
 You haven’t described how water will make him run faster or have a richer coat.
 You haven’t exercised the horse until he realizes he needs water.

 In this case, you haven’t convinced the horse that water will in any way benefit him.